 Speech Pathology in Education

 Speech Pathology Australia (the Association) has produced a series of resources for speech pathologists who work or wish to work in schools.
-The resources are designed to inform a speech pathologist’s practice and to assist with professional development and advocacy opportunities.
-The Association is also supportive of a number Early Childhood Initiatives.

 As part of the process of review the Association engaged in stakeholder consultation via an online survey.
 View the results of this consultation .